JUAN GABRIEL VÁSQUEZ

 • A master on stage, he has engaged in insightful conversations with renowned figures including Mario Vargas Llosa, Carlos Fuentes, Salman Rushdie, Irene Vallejo, amongst others

-• For 18 years, Vásquez has been writing political commentary for leading publications such as El País (Madrid), El Espectador (Bogotá), The New York Times, and The Guardian (London)
+• Vásquez has been writing political commentary for leading publications such such as El Espectador, The New York Times, The Guardian and, above all, El País, where his articles are among the most read

 • An intellectual, he offers a clear-eyed, nonpartisan reflection on the fragile state of democracy today—and the possibilities for overcoming this crisis

-Throughout his career, Juan Gabriel has delivered lectures at some of the world’s most prestigious universities—Oxford, Columbia, Georgetown, Freie Universität Berlin, and the University of Bern, among others—as well as at corporate and industry events.
-A master on stage, he has engaged in insightful conversations with renowned figures such as Mario Vargas Llosa, Carlos Fuentes, Salman Rushdie, Jonathan Franzen, Philippe Sands, Hisham Matar, Leila Guerriero, Abdulrazak Gurnah, Irene Vallejo, and many more.
+He has lectured at many of the world’s leading universities—including Oxford, Columbia, Georgetown, Freie Universität Berlin, and the University of Bern—and has been featured in major cultural and corporate forums.
+A master of the stage, Vásquez has shared thought-provoking conversations with Mario Vargas Llosa, Carlos Fuentes, Salman Rushdie, Jonathan Franzen, Javier Cercas, Philippe Sands, Leila Guerriero, Abdulrazak Gurnah, and Irene Vallejo, among many others.

 Juan Gabriel tailors each presentation to the needs of his audience and is not limited to the topics mentioned below.
 Please contact us on any topic that interests you: